Will Medicare cover my Gynecomastia Surgery?

 Private Health Funds only cover a procedure if;

-• You meet the Medicare eligibility criteria and have an MBS item number
+• You meet the Medicare eligibility criteria and have an MBS item number.

-• Extensive documentation, examinations, imaging or volumetric testing, and photographs are required to substantiate a claim
+• Extensive documentation, examinations, imaging or volumetric testing, and photographs are required to substantiate a claim.

 You can contact Dr Turner’s team on 1300 437758 for an estimated cost or come in for a consultation to determine the exact quote.
 Our team will enable you to understand the costs/risks associated with the surgery.
-We will help you access your eligibility for coverage by MBS or your health fund.
+We will help you check your eligibility for coverage by MBS or your health fund.

 You can also speak to our knowledgeable Patient Care Team, who are available to answer your questions.